26 Best language courses online to become multilingual

 Duration: 1-12 months.
 2-5 hours/week | Pricing: Free audits.
 Certificates from $99.

-Info: Search all language online courses and classes on edX.
+Info: Search all language courses and classes on edX.

 Founder, Mike Campbell, promotes pattern repetition over grammar study as the most important part of gaining fluency.
 This is the way we learn to speak naturally.
 Think of how babies and young children repeat everything they hear.
 The program apparently has the magical capability to predict when learners are about to forget some acquired knowledge.